ory/kratos/docs/docs/concepts/email-sms.md

 Hi, please verify your account by clicking the following link: {{ .VerificationURL }}
 ```

+If you're running multiple instances of Kratos and separate courier job,
+make sure to provide templates to all instances (both Kratos and courier).

 ### The Identity attribute

 To be able to customize the content of templates based on the identity of the